“I just have trouble figuring out what to make.”

 Assuming that your favorite restaurant meal isn’t the Bloomin’ Onion, it’s likely that you can find a way to re-create restaurant favorites healthier at home.

-Pinterest creates paralysis partly because it opens up an entire universe of possibilities.
+Cooking shows, Instagram, and Pinterest create paralysis partly because they open up an entire universe of possibilities.
 While this sounds great, in practical terms, most people don’t do well with limitless choices.

 The multiplicity of options tends to paralyze, rather than inspire action.